Zim2046/python/fundamentals/oop/changing_methods/changing_methods.md

 Chaining Methods *** After the lecutre with Tyler, I didnt realize I was doing this assignment already***
 *** User assignment will be shown as Changing Method Code as well ***

--[]- Update your previous assignment so that each instance's methods are chained
+-[x]- Update your previous assignment so that each instance's methods are chained Bonus complete as well